Skip to main content

 ALLOW storage:metrics:read WHERE storage:metric.key = "dt.host.cpu.load";

-Currently, =, IN, and STARTSWITH operators are supported in conditions.
+Currently, the =, IN, and STARTSWITH operators are supported in conditions.

-You can join the conditions by the AND operator.
+You can join the conditions using the AND operator.

 ALLOW storage:logs:read WHERE storage:log.source STARTSWITH "/var/log" AND storage:host.name IN ("host1", "host2");